 Fruit fun - Three of the closest to town are Carter Mountain Orchard (977-1833) next to Michie Tavern, which offers apples, peaches, and stunning mountain-top views in the summer, Chiles Peach Orchard (823-1583) near Crozet which also grows apples, cherries, peaches, strawberries, and pumpkins in the fall, and The Berry Patch (963-0659) which has blueberries, raspberries, and blackberries in the spring.

-The Gypsy Express - You think Charlottesville's got trains?
-Our Valley neighbor, Staunton, is train central– at least for the kiddies.
-Not only can you ride an Amtrak over to Staunton, but once you're there you'll find a miniature train in Gypsy Hill Park.
-The mini-train was revived by a nonprofit a few summers ago after several years of flooding and track problems that kept it out of service.
-Volunteers now operate it on weekends during warm months.
+The Gypsy Express - Charlottesville has plenty of parks, sure, but we dare say Staunton has something more thrilling for tots than any playground slide: a miniature train in Gypsy Hill Park.
+Revived by a nonprofit a few summers ago after several years of flooding and track problems that kept it out of service, volunteers now operate it on weekends during warm months.
 The train loops around a narrow-gauge track complete with two bridges and two tunnels.
 Can you scream?
 "You're supposed to; otherwise the engineer goes to sleep," says the nonprofit's president, John Zinn.
-It's $1 a ride, which consists of four loops– "unless they lose count," notes Zinn, "and then you get five."
+It's $1 a ride, which consists of four loops— "unless they lose count," notes Zinn, "and then you get five."
 And if your tots get bored riding the rails, they'll perk up when you stroll over to the adjacent duck pond and give them some healthy duck treats available from vending machines.
 (Bread isn't good for them.)
 Operates May-Oct, Sat 12pm-6pm, Sun 1pm-5pm.
 540-885-0513.

 Boys and Girls Club - The goal here is to "help youth from all backgrounds (with a special concern for youth from disadvantaged circumstances) develop qualities and skills needed to become responsible citizens and leaders.
 Trained staff provide programs that enhance character and self esteem, are educational and fun, and contribute to the development of youth by allowing the member to realize and reach their full potential."
 With locations at Cherry Avenue, Southwood, and Jack Jouett Middle School, it's for children ages 6-18.
 Fees range from $35 to $50, depending on the club's location.
 Their administrative office is located at 1000 B Cherry Ave.
 971-9400.